sthaeron/forsyde-devtools/docs/contribution.md

 cp -r ./.githooks/. ./.git/hooks
 ```

-At this point, they are used to ensure a consistent formatting of OCaml source code.
+At this point, they are used to ensure a consistent formatting of Haskell source code.

 ### Github Actions